angular-rust/borderland/README.md

 2.  **Serve static files** - visit `localhost:8888/files/index.html` - this will serve the `index.html` file from the `www` folder in the repo root.
 Place any other file inside `www` and they can be served similarly (using the `/files` prefix - this will be configurable by the user in future, just like in Apache and Nginx).

-3.  **Execute CGI Scripts** - place any script inside the `cgi` folder and they can be executed by visiting `localhost:8888/cgi/script`.
-This is a very simplistic implementation.
-Planning to support `SCGI`.
-Maybe FastCGI in future.

 ### TODO

 - Reverse Proxy